 - Delta Variant: What We Know About the Science (CDC)

 The COVID-19 vaccines give strong protection against severe disease and death from all currently circulating variants of the virus that causes COVID-19, including the Delta variant.
 Vaccines also reduce a person’s risk of getting the virus.
-But they are not 100% effective and some fully vaccinated people will become infected (called a breakthrough infection) and experience illness.
+But no vaccine is100% effective and some fully vaccinated people will become infected (called a breakthrough infection) and experience illness.
 When that happens, the vaccines still provide strong protection against serious illness and death.

 The Delta variant is currently responsible for more than 90% of COVID cases in the United States.
 The Delta variant is also very contagious — more than twice as contagious as the original virus.
 People who have not been fully vaccinated against COVID-19 are most at risk and more likely to transmit the virus to others.